jermeewinn/YKB-solutions/README.md

 YKB Solutions Inc. is a career consulting firm committed to helping people transition from one career track to another.
 YKB was founded by college-senior [Michael Mei](https://www.linkedin.com/in/michael-h-mei/) back in 2017 at UC Santa Cruz as campus-wide career services for students transitioning from school to early-career was limited in scope across campus.
 Today, YKB serves as a means for its clients to leave their dead-end jobs to build new careers for themselves.

 This GitHub repository is the official full-stack deployment of YKB Solutions' website using a React.js frontend and Mongo backend for data storage, all to be hosted on AWS servers.
+Email services are rendered through EmailJS.

 ## Table of Contents